danbev/learning-ai/notes/architectures/mamba.md

 Paper: [Mamba: Linear-Time Sequence Modeling with Selective State Space](https://arxiv.org/pdf/2312.00752)

-Selective state space models, which Mamaba is a type of, give us a linear recurrent network simliar to RRNs, but also have the fast training that we get from transformers.
+Selective state space models, which Mamba is a type of, give us a linear recurrent network simliar to RRNs, but also have the fast training that we get from transformers.
 So we get the best of both worlds.